 Stage of Development

 This project is currently in the pilot stage of development.
-Four peer-reviewed technical papers have been published on this project at University of Nebraska-Lincoln, based on data collected from healthy speakers.
+Six core technical papers and two relevant papers have been published, based on data collected from healthy speakers.
 At the UT Dallas Communication Technology Center, data collection from speakers with impaired motor speech for the next stage of development will begin in the near future.
-A grant has been submitted to the National Institute on Deafness and Other Communication Disorders in support of this project.
+This project is partly supported by a NIH R01 grant.
+A R03 grant application has been recently submitted to the National Institute on Deafness and Other Communication Disorders to fully support this project.

 The Silent Speech Recognition project is a collaboration among the Callier Center for Communication Disorders and Department of Computer Science, UT Dallas; Department of Computer Science and Engineering, University of Nebraska-Lincoln; and Massachusetts General Hospital in Boston.
 The team of researchers includes:

 Wang is a research scientist at UT Dallas Callier Center for Communication Disorders.
 He earned his PhD degree in computer science with a specialty on speech production from University of Nebraska-Lincoln in December 2011.
 He was a post-doctoral research associate at the Neurogenic Communication Disorders Consortium, University of Nebraska-Lincoln and University of Nebraska Medical Center, before he joined UT Dallas in Fall 2012.
 His research focuses on silent speech recognition, normal and disordered speech production, and articulation-to-speech synthesis.

 Green is a professor in the Department of Communication Sciences and Disorders, Institute of Health Professions, Massachusetts General Hospital (MGH), Boston, MA.
 His research focuses on normal and disordered speech production, including motor speech impairment (e.g., due to amyotrophic lateral sclerosis), speech motor learning, speech development, and early chewing development.